Alive

 First book of 2019 is BRUTAL. ☠️

-Alive is beautifully brutal, and gorgeously graphic.
-There’s blood, murder, gore, the rotted flesh from human remains, bones used as weapons, and a particular scene describing... well, read for yourself:
+Alive is beautifully brutal and unapologetically graphic.
+We’re talking blood, murder, gore, rotted corpses, bones used as weapons, and then there’s that scene:

 “Babies.